AndronikosKostas/ComputerArchitectureLab2/README.md

 ![image](https://user-images.githubusercontent.com/58566096/206530227-3eac2fef-3f9d-490a-a155-d29d8c7b8baa.png)

 ## Q3 - Cost and performance function
 A logical approach to the given design-problem is to build a table that will include some points or weights for each cache parameter we used in the Q2.1.
 Regarding the cost-comparison we have to make for each cache, I ended up to the conclusion that a SRAM (L1) can cost about 64 times more than a DRAM (L2).
 For instance, if we set reference weight = 2 to the L1i cache size = 128kB, the L2 cache size = 2MB, must be assigned with $\frac{2048kB}{128kB} * \frac{2}{64} = 0.5$.
+Regarding cache associativity, we know that by increasing it, we need hardware comparators, so the cost also increases.
+As far as, for the cache_line an increase of that requires also a more hardware.
 |Memory Type| Cost Weight - SIZE |
 | --------- | ----------- |
 | L1iCache = 128kB | 2 |